mpizenberg/lowrr/README.md

 > 2021.

-The algorithm presented here takes advantage of the fact that well aligned sets of images should form a low rank matrix.
+The algorithm presented here takes advantage of the fact that well aligned sets of images should form a matrix with low rank.
 We thus minimize the nuclear norm of that matrix (sum of singular values), which is the convex relaxation of its rank.